petermr/pygetpapers/joss/README.md

 * backmatter (references, permissions, ethics, etc.)
 * non-text: tables, diagrams. images
 * supplemental/supporting material
-Much of this has been systematised and we use the JATS/NISO standard to create highly structured documents and their sections on filestore.
+Some of this has been systematised, especially in biosciences, and the NIH (US National Institutes of Health) led  to the JATS/NISO standard to create highly structured documents.

 Frequently users want to search incrementally, e.g. downloading part and resuming later (especially with poor connectivity where work is often lost).
 Also `pygetpapers` allows regular updates , e.g. weekly searches of preprint servers.

 `pygetpapers` takes the approach of downloading once and re-analysing later on local filestore.
 This saves repeated querying where connections are poor or where there is suspicion that publishers may surveill users (Brembs).
 Moreover publishers rarely provide more than full-text Boolean searches, whereas local tools can analyse sections, and non-textual material.

-We do not know of othe tools which have the same functionality. `curl` requires detailed knowledge of the download protocol.
-VosViewer is
+We do not know of othe tools which have the same functionality. `curl` (ref) requires detailed knowledge of the download protocol.
+VosViewer (ref) is mainly aimed at biblography/citations.

 # overview of architecture